ClickCease

 Research

-Conduct large-N analysis on public and nonprofit labor markets focused on exploring activities related to leading inter-sector and inter-institutional relations, understanding public and nonprofit workforce dynamics, and developing civic leadership for the next generation.
+We conduct large-N analysis on public and nonprofit labor markets focused on exploring activities related to leading inter-sector and inter-institutional relations, understanding public and nonprofit workforce dynamics, and developing civic leadership for the next generation.

-Serve as a producer, broker, and supplier of public domain data on public and nonprofit labor markets.
+CLEAR serves as a producer, broker, and supplier of public domain data on public and nonprofit labor markets.

 Bookmarked Episodes : Conversations about Civic Leadership